RocketChat/hubot-gitsy/README.md

 `GITLAB_API_KEY` is the API key to allow Gitsy to access a GitLab account.
 If you are an administrator, you can get an API key for the entire server, with visibility to all projects; as a user, your API key can only access your own project(s).
 If not set only public projects are visible.
 If this is set but the key is invalid then Gitsy will throw an error.
 The API key can be created by going to your Gitlab profile, to Access Tokens and creating a personal access token.

 `GITLAB_CHANNEL` is the channel in which messages about monitored projects are posted when events occur.
-Events are such things as creation or modification of a PR, issue, branch, comment etc. It defaults to 'general' if not set.
+Events include creation or modification of a PR, issue, branch, comment etc. It defaults to 'general' if not set.

 `GITLAB_BRANCHES` specifies the branch or branches to monitor in a monitored project.
 It defaults to all.